 To learn the various seasons for fruits and vegetables click HERE

 Why is it best to buy fruits and vegetables that are in their whole and natural state?

 Let's look at "Apples" vs "Apple Juice" as an example...

 When Apple growers sell their apples to grocery stores they sell them the best quality Apples that they have, and the lesser quality Apples (the ones that are under-ripe, bruised, or over-ripe) often get sold to factories that will turn them into Apple Juice.

-If you take an Apple that is in it's whole and natural state you will know if it is going bad simply by looking at it.
-(And even if you are blind you will still know that it is going bad as soon as you bite into it and your natural instinct is to immediately spit it back out.)
-But if an Apple is going bad and it gets used to make Apple Juice, Apple Sauce, or Applebutter and it contains artificial additives to disguise it's true look and taste then how will you know?
+If you take an Apple that is in it's whole and natural state you will know if it is going bad simply by looking at it or by tasting it.
+But if an Apple is going bad and it gets used to make Apple Juice, Apple Sauce, or Apple Butter and it contains artificial additives to disguise it's true look and taste then how will you know???

 One of the biggest problems with buying fruit at a grocery store is that most large scale fruit growers will pick their fruits when they are still unripe, and they do this for the following 3 reasons...